 Franciska was born in Budapest and grew up in Stockholm and Moscow.

-In Europe she has worked in Germany and Hungary.
+In Europe she has worked in Germany, France and Hungary.
 Most recently her Hungarian directorial debut, Hamlet with the Csokonai National Theatre has been listed as one of the top 55 creative achievements in 2020 by Highlights of Hungary.

-Currently she is part of the directors course on the Royal Opera House's Jette Parker Young Artist Programme lead by Elaine Kidd and Katie Mitchell, and she is one of the directors on Opera Montpellier's residency, Paroles & Musique.
+Currently she is part of the directors course on the Royal Opera House's Jette Parker Young Artist Programme lead by Elaine Kidd and Katie Mitchell, and she is an Artist in Residence at Montpellier National Opera.